nurbilu/chat_game_proj/General_fixs_&_errors.md

 ### what to fix and errors :
    ** ask some friends if they know any good on the docker - better then you (docker((((()))))) **

+estimated total time frame: ~ 56 - 80+ hours

+(estimated time frame: 9-12 hours)
-   1.a. match the visual effect of rest of the website to as homepage , login and register (done?)
-   1.b. finish card tables design (almost done)
+   1.a. match the visual effect of rest of the website to as homepage , login and register (done) 1.b. finish card tables design (almost done)
    1.c. finish total lib design (almost done)
-   1.d. design hover card close button ()
+   1.d. design hover card close button (done?)

+(estimated time frame: ~ 8 hours)
-   2.a. change /adjust /fix /add toasts messages in all components (almost done) 2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (almost done))
+   2.a. change /adjust /fix /add toasts messages in all components (almost done) 2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (done?))

-   2.c. keep unity of desisgn for all navbar in app () - all navbar are the same but to the character create component ()
+(estimated time frame: ~ 9 hours)
    3.a. adjust dice roller desisgn (almost done)
-   3.b. fix / insure refresh token is working as expected with the login Modal as login component () 3.d. adjsut nav to profile button in chat to be positioned or hover over ()
+   3.b. fix / insure refresh token is working as expected with the login Modal as login component () - fix the remember me that is cleared from local storage when logout ()
+   3.c. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor ()

+(estimated time frame: ~ 2 - 7 hours)
+3.5.a. add 2-3 functions to super profile page [block user access and unblock user access , display user characters prompts , display user last message and 3 last searches] sub-task : remove Super Profile or Profile and keep the other one {} () 3.5.b. add 2-3 functions to user chat page - optional ()

+(estimated time frame: ~ 3 - 12 hours)
    4.fix login component to create a div for the login form to look as all other components using the same format (done?) if not implement login by google and facebook and twitter , remove ()
    - add google login (optional)
    - add facebook login (optional)
    - add twitter login (optional)
+   4.b. design change pwd or remove the component display or link component to profile and design it ()

+(estimated time frame: + 10 hours at least)
    4.b. fix docker hub GUI ()

+(if needed : estimated time frame: ~ 3 - 6 hours)
    5. maybe need one terminal command to run all the flask apps for docker (? maybe its not needed? ) make all impelment of server from one terminal command - currnet different frameworks in different terminals - not good - need to be one command to run all frameworks from one folder as blueprints and run all in one command ( maybe its not needed?)

+(estimated time frame: ~ 2 - 7 hours)
-   6.a. add more visual effects to the website ()
+   6.a. add more visual effects to the website ():
+      - design the grid of character create component better ?
+      - add visual effects to super profile page ()
+      - add visual effects to user chat page ()

+**++ lets try to deliver the project by the date 03/11/2024 , if not possible - deliver as soon as possible. (before my Bday) ++**

 questionable tasks:
    6.b. clean data in DB collections - remove all url strings from the data , to make it more human understandable and not full of links (maybe undoable in short term - necessary ?)